About

 - 1 Dec 2023—Public AI Training Datasets Are Rife With Licensing Errors

-The reading schedule for the Summer '22 semester was:
+The reading schedule for Summer '22 was:

 - 1 Jun 2022—Zuboff's Age of Surveillance Capitalism